-Currently, Dan lives in Brentwood with his wife Allison and their five-year-old daughter Camdyn.
+Currently, Dan lives in Brentwood with his wife Allison and their daughter Camdyn (2016) and son Callahan (2022).
 His family attends the Village Church in Nolensville where he serves within their special needs’ ministry.

 An award-winning Fortune 500 team builder, Sean Farrell's professional skills include the development of national sales teams for the healthcare companies he serves.
 Serving as the VP for Sales and Strategy, he came to RDx BioScience after tenures at Sagenex Labs, where he led the diagnostics division of Townsend Treatment Centers, and Addiction Labs, where he launched a national brand and sales team for American Addiction Centers.
 At LabCorp, Sean's teams earned back-to-back #1 national rankings, a first for the world's largest laboratory.
 Before LabCorp, Sean led a national team for HospiScript Services, and co-founded CyberMarket, a partner of America Online and early pioneer in internet marketing.

 Sean is a graduate of the University of Tennessee, and he admits he can be a loud fan when the Vols are playing.